Bantwana edge Zambia to seal Cosafa U17 Women's Cup final date with Uganda | Goal.com

 South Africa beat Zambia 2-1 in the Cosafa U17 Women's Cup semi-final on Thursday to set up a date with Uganda in the final.

-Dludlu's side made the best of the half-chances as Wade's brilliance from a free-kick spot five minutes after the restart to seal Bantwana's place in the final.
+Dludlu's side made the best of the half-chances as Wade's brilliance from a free-kick five minutes after the restart sealed Bantwana's place in the final.

 Bantwana beat Zambia 2-1 to qualify for the final of @COSAFAMEDIA U17 Women's Championships.
 They will face Uganda on Sunday, 29 September 2019 pic.twitter.com/LMRXnHh2tu— SAFA.net (@SAFA_net) September 27, 2019